 The Society's home, Passerdyke Cottage dates to c.
 1830.
 Interesting features of the house are the half-tree sleepers and the handmade nails used in construction.
 There is also an original fireplace and enclosed staircase.
 It has been enlarged by several additions in the 20th century.

-This WWW page is funded by the Rural Development Center at the University of Maryland Eastern Shore
+This website was funded by the Rural Development Center at the University of Maryland Eastern Shore

 through a grant from the Economic Development Administration, U.S. Department of Commerce.